mnbnd/snakez/README.md

 **Method 2: Run Binaries**

-1. Download binaries from releases tab and run .exe/.sh.
+1. Download binaries for your OS (Windows/Linux) in the releases tab and run respective .exe/.sh.
 Unfortunately no Mac as neither of us own one.

 ## In-game information
 * Only two controls are turn left (A or left arrow) and turn right (D or right arrow)